CYB3RL1F3/background-image-downloader/readme.md

 Nothing incredible except the code is safe and doesn't contain any data tracking or anything else.

+The extension is available on the Chrome Extension store: https://chrome.google.com/webstore/detail/background-image-download/bcgelobgamnjhagojckbmcllaihmpahm?hl=fr&authuser=1

 ## Technical Stack

 - Javascript ES7